 Her advice to her younger self?
 Always aim to achieve the best you can.

 Jade is Ynot‘s Trailblazer Youth Homeless Support Worker and brings first hand experience to the role.
-Coming from a Youth Work background, as well as supporting families in crisis needing alternative accommodation, Jade fits into the role of supporting young people aged 14-25 who are at risk of or who have become homeless.
+Coming from a Youth Work background, as well as supporting families in crisis needing alternative accommodation, Jade fits into the role of supporting young people aged 14-25 who are at risk of or who

 Jade’s passion lies with young people and promoting/highlighting achievement through hard times and her role includes identifying young people’s strengths and needs and working with them on these in order to sustain their accommodation.
 Another part of the role is mediation with family and doing targeted work in schools.